Arckimede/IntermediatePythonSimulations/2DWaveEquationSimulator/README.md

 Finite Difference Method (FDM)

-🧠 What This Simulates
+## 🧠 What This Simulates

 This program solves the 2D wave equation:

 u_tt = c² (u_xx + u_yy)

-In simple terms:
+Basically:

 A wave starts as a Gaussian pulse.